atreyasha/dotfiles/develop.md

     3.  shell

+        1.  bash: improve inputrc where possible and synchronize vim-mode with clipboard buffer

-        1.  consider using different configs for remote and local shells by sectioning into personal, core, etc
+        2.  consider using different configs for remote and local shells by sectioning into personal, core, etc

-        2.  hook to shfmt on all shell scripts including zsh
+        3.  hook to shfmt on all shell scripts including zsh

-        3.  special shell-check to ensure all shell tildes are replaced with \$HOME
+        4.  special shell-check to ensure all shell tildes are replaced with \$HOME

     4.  mimeapps